Why Mt Hood?

 There is no resort as such on Mt Hood, so you are limited to the facilities of the Timberline Lodge and a couple of restaurants in Government Camp, a small settlement where the road up to Timberline leaves the highway.
 As such it works well for a stay of 3 or 4 nights.

-Mt Hood is best skied as part of a Ski Safari, combining Mt Hood with Mt Bachelor - click here for more details of The Oregon Trail.
+Mt Hood is best skied as part of The Oregon Trail Ski Safari, combining Mt Hood with Mt Bachelor.